zjg540066169/TMOGA/README.md

 ## Usage
 We list some datasets in common research above, and we can run command at the root directory to test TMOGA:

-`python3 ./main.py -d dataset -g generation -p population  --CID cid  --Md md --Tp tp --Cp cp --Mp mp`
+`python3 ./main.py output -d dataset -g generation -p population  --CID cid  --Md md --Tp tp --Cp cp --Mp mp`

+* output is directory that community files should save.
+Required.
 * -d specifies running dataset.
 Value can be one of (*synfix3, synfix6, synvar3, synvar6, birth_death, expansion_contraction, intermittent, merge_split, mobile_phone_call*).
 Default value is *synfix3*.
 * -g specifies number of generations.
 Value should be positive integer.
 Default value is 100.
 * -p specifies population size.
 Value should be positive integer.
 Default value is 200.